Kathy Tran ‘really surprised’ by backlash to late-term abortion bill

-Virginia Del.
-Kathy Tran on Thursday defended her bill making it easier to obtain abortions until birth, saying the proposal was nothing unusual and she was “really surprised” by the reaction.
+Virginia Delegate Kathy Tran on Thursday defended her bill that would have loosened abortion restrictions, saying the proposal was nothing unusual and she was “really surprised” by the reaction.

-In a video, she said her bill, known as the Repeal Act, would “repeal the medically unnecessary and unduly burdensome barriers that Virginia women face when they’re accessing this health-care service in consultation with their doctor.”
+In a video, she said her bill, known as the Repeal Act, would “repeal the medically unnecessary and unduly burdensome barriers that Virginia women face when they’re accessing this health care service in consultation with their doctor.”

 “I presented my bill this week, and I was really surprised by the line of questioning that I got,” she said.
 “This bill had been introduced in the General Assembly in previous years, and in fact this session was also introduced in our state Senate.”